anshumanv/evolutions/README.md

 Check if the pokemon with a given name exists (not case sensitive).

 #### .getEvolutionChain(name: string): array
-Get an array containing the evolution chain of the pokemon.
+Get an array containing the evolution chain of a pokemon.

 ### License